tylerbouknight/GoogS/README.md

-# More From This Site Userscript
+# More From Site Userscript

 This userscript adds a "More from *site name*" button under each link in Google search results.
 When clicked, the button redirects the user to a site-specific Google search.
 The script also includes a blacklist of sites for which the button will not be displayed.